induktio/thinker/Details.md

 ==================
 In the original game, research costs were mainly decided by how many techs a faction had already researched.
 That meant the current research target was irrelevant as far as the costs were concerned.
 For speed runs, it made sense to avoid researching any techs that were not strictly necessary to keep the cost of discovering new techs as low as possible.

 The config option `revised_tech_cost` attempts to remake this mechanic so that the research cost for any particular tech is fixed and depends mainly on the level of the tech.
 This follows the game design choices that were also made in later Civilization games.

+As an additional feature, any faction with negative base RESEARCH rating will start accumulating labs on the first turn.
+This is unlike the vanilla rules where each negative point results in an additional 5 turn delay before the faction starts accumulating labs (e.g. Believers had a 10 turn delay).

 For example, in the default tech tree, Social Psych is level 1 and Transcendent Thought is level 16.
 Enabling this feature should notably delay the tech race in mid to late game.
 See also [a helpful chart](https://alphacentauri2.info/index.php?action=downloads;sa=view;down=355) of the standard tech tree.
 The base cost for any particular tech is determined by this formula:

     6 * Level^3 + 74 * Level - 20